 Before we get into the process, let’s gear up.
 Here’s the list of things are we’re going to need in this process –

-White Vinegar: White vinegar is an acidic agent that is relatively harmless.
-It is environmentally safe material and inexpensive at the same time.
+White vinegar is an acidic agent that is relatively harmless.
+It is an environmentally safe material and inexpensive at the same time.

-Household Ammonia: Ammonia is a great cleaner of many household areas – floors, shelves, walls and so.
+Ammonia is a great cleaner for many household areas – floors, shelves, walls and so.
 The magic of ammonia works on golf balls too.

-Soft-bristled brush: Toothbrushes could have hard, medium and soft bristles.
+Toothbrushes could have hard, medium, and soft bristles.
 We want a soft-bristled one for our job.

-Dishwasher: Dishwashers are great to give a bunch of balls a mild wash at once.
-When you have balls with light dirt, that’s when it’ll come handy.
+Dishwashers are great to give a bunch of balls a mild wash at once.
+When you have balls with light dirt, that’s when it’ll come in handy.

 However, a gentle reminder is that you should not experiment by mixing the chemicals.
 Individually they’re great cleaners but we have no intention of finding how they’ll work together regarding cleaning in this tutorial.
 These are reactive chemicals and might behave not as expected if mixed.